alanwsmith/typing-rust.alanwsmith.com/src/constants/index.md

 ### TODO

-- Examine moving constants to a poinst after you've talked about scope and types.
+- Examine moving constants to a points after you've talked about scope and types.
   Probably that makes the most sense.